eclipse-sumo/sumo/docs/web/docs/Developer/GitStuff.md

 ```

 It will enable checks for trailing whitespace, LF at the end of every file as well as parsable yaml files
 and a maximum file size of 500kb.
+Furthermore it will do the [style checks](CodeStyle.md) for C++ and Python
+using astyle and autopep8.
 Every commit which does not pass the tests will fail.
 Checks are not performed for the tests directory.
-Whitespace errors will
+Style errors will
-be repaired automatically, so that you can issue another commit right afterwards.
-More checks will probably be added later.
+be repaired automatically, so that you can issue another commit right afterwards
+(depending on your tool you might need to stage the changes first).

 If you want to run the checks manually without committing,
 you can just run `pre-commit`.
 If you want to check all files (not only the ones which will be part of the commit)
 run `pre-commit run --all`.